-- 34. (1) The Public-Private Partnership Office shall, within seven days of the approval of the execution of the public-private partnership agreement under section 33, notify a contracting authority, in writing, of the approval of the public-private partnership agreement. - (2) A contracting authority shall, prior to the execution of the public-private partnership agreement, submit the approved public-private partnership agreement to the Attorney-General for clearance. - (3) The contracting authority shall notify, in writing, all bidders who participated in the tender process of the decision of the Council. - 35.
-The Minister responsible for finance and a contracting authority shall, on clearance of the public-private partnership agreement by the Attorney-General, execute the public-private partnership agreement with the preferred bidder.
+- 34. (1) The Public-Private Partnership Office shall, within seven days of the approval of the execution of the public-private partnership agreement under section 33, notify a contracting authority, in writing, of the approval of the public-private partnership 30 agreement. - (2) A contracting authority shall, prior to the execution of the public-private partnership agreement, submit the approved public-private partnership agreement to the Attorney-General for clearance.

+(3) The contracting authority shall notify, in writing, all bidders who participated in the tender process of the decision of the Council.

+Execution of publicprivate partnership agreement 35.
+The Minister responsible for finance and a contracting authority shall, on clearance of the public-private partnership agreement by the Attorney-General, execute the public-private 40 partnership agreement with the preferred bidder.